imba/imba-guide/docs/ch0/structure.md

 When the space does not permit, compiled code will be presented as a separate code block that includes the comment `/*** compiler output ***/` at the top.

+### JavaScript programmer warnings

+In some sections, we include a warning box to warn JavaScript developers of significant differences between Imba and JavaScript.
+Like this:

+!!! warning
+    JavaScript developers, beware of this difference!